ccera-astro/pulsar_filterbank/README.md

 # pulsar_filterbank
 A Gnu Radio flow-graph for producing raw filterbank files from a live SDR

-It produces 16-bit binary outputs, arranged from lowest to highest frequency in the filterbank output.
+It produces 16-bit or 8-bit binary outputs, arranged from lowest to highest frequency in the filterbank output.

 The code automatically determines suitable filterbank sizes and output